 WHAT MAKES THIS BAKED EGGPLANT PARM LOW CARB?

-We are gonna go all in and skip the breading to make this eggplant low carb, friends.
+We are gonna go all in and this eggplant with no breading, friends.
 I know that sounds crazy – and believe me, my mom makes the BEST eggplant parm, so I know how delicious it’s supposed to taste.
 But hear me out:

 - You will not.
 I repeat, you will NOT miss the breading.
 In fact, the first time I tested this, I made one batch with the breading on and baked it…and then made it without.
 My husband liked it better without the breading, hands down.